r4victor/tenthousandmeters/content/blog/python_bts_11.md

 The job of a **finder** is to make sure that the module exists, determine which loader should be used for loading the module and provide the information needed for loading, such as module's location.
 The job of a **loader** is to load the module, that is, to create a module object for the module and execute the module.
 The same object can function both as a finder and as a loader.
 Such an object is called an **importer**.

 Finders implement the `find_spec()` method that takes a module name and a path to search for the module and returns a module spec.
 A **module spec** is an object that encapsulates the loader and all the information needed for loading.
-This includes module's special attributes, such as `__name__`,  `__path__` and `__package__`.
+This includes module's special attributes.
 They are simply copied from the spec after the module object is created.
+For example, `__path__` is copied from `spec.submodule_search_locations` and `__package__` is copied from `spec.parent`.

  The full list of spec attributes can be found in [the docs](https://docs.python.org/3/library/importlib.html#importlib.machinery.ModuleSpec).

 To find a module spec, `_find_and_load()` iterates over the finders listed in `sys.meta_path` and calls `find_spec()` on each one until the spec is found.
 If the spec is not found, it raises `ModuleNotFoundError`.